Once again, another masterstroke from Nintendo. Just when you thought thecouldn’t get any better, they come up with Wii Fit.

-I found (and still do to some extent) the yoga exercises to be quite tricky, but fun all the same and the muscle workouts really pushed me to being a crumpled mess on the floor.
+I found (and still do to some extent) the yoga exercises to be quite tricky, but fun all the same and the muscle workouts really pushed me to be a crumpled mess on the floor.

 The aerobic exercises and balance games are more fun games, which include things such as hula-hoops, jogging (you have to put your Nintendo Wii remote in your pocket and jog on the spot for this one), step aerobics, skiing, snowboarding and many more.
 Each exercise that you do will tell you what area of your body it’s working, or if it will burn fat/calories.